Crown Heights Commercial Real Estate

 Questions

 The process typically begins with a complimentary property valuation where we assess your building's current market value based on comparable sales, rent roll analysis, and market conditions.
 From there, we develop a tailored marketing strategy, prepare professional materials, and conduct targeted outreach to qualified buyers.
 Once offers are received, we negotiate on your behalf to secure the best possible terms.
-After a purchase agreement is signed, we guide you through due diligence and closing - which typically takes 60 to 90 days.
+After a purchase agreement is signed, we guide you through the contract period and closing - which typically takes 60 to 90 days.

 A broker brings market expertise, access to a qualified buyer network, and negotiation experience that typically results in higher sale prices and shorter marketing periods.
 At Invictus, each listing is worked on by the entire team - ensuring maximum exposure, competitive bidding environments, and a streamlined process from listing to closing.
 Our proprietary database and established relationships with active buyers across New York City allow us to identify the right match for your asset quickly and confidently.